MonkWho/pfatt/README.md

     ssh root@pfsense chmod 555 /boot/kernel/ng_etf.ko
     ```

-1. Edit the following configuration variables in `bin/pfatt.sh` as noted below. `$RG_ETHER_ADDR` should match the MAC address of your Residential Gateway.
+2. Edit the following configuration variables in `bin/pfatt.sh` as noted below. `$RG_ETHER_ADDR` should match the MAC address of your Residential Gateway.
 AT&T will only grant a DHCP lease to the MAC they assigned your device.
 In my environment, it's:
     ```shell
     ONT_IF='bce0' # NIC -> ONT / Outside
     RG_IF='ue0'  # NIC -> Residential Gateway's ONT port
     RG_ETHER_ADDR='xx:xx:xx:xx:xx:xx' # MAC address of Residential Gateway
     ```

-1. Copy `bin/pfatt.sh` to `/usr/local/etc/rc.d` to enable it to run at boot:
+3. Copy `bin/pfatt.sh` to `/usr/local/etc/rc.d` to enable it to run at boot:
     ```
     scp bin/pfatt.sh root@pfsense:/usr/local/etc/rc.d/
     ssh root@pfsense chmod +x /usr/local/etc/rc.d/pfatt.sh
     ```

-1. Connect cables:
+4. Connect cables:
     - `$RG_IF` to Residiential Gateway on the ONT port (not the LAN ports!)
     - `$ONT_IF` to ONT (outside)
     - `LAN NIC` to local switch (as normal)

-1. Prepare for console access.
+5. Prepare for console access.
-1. Reboot.
+6. Reboot.
-1. pfSense will detect new interfaces on bootup.
+7. pfSense will detect new interfaces on bootup.
 Follow the prompts on the console to configure `ngeth0` as your pfSense WAN.
-Your LAN interface should not change.
+Your LAN interface should not change. pfSense does not need to manage `$RG_IF` or `$ONT_IF`.
+I would advise not enabling those interfaces in pfSense as it can cause problems with the netgraph.
-1. In the webConfigurator, configure the  WAN interface (`ngeth0`) to DHCP using the MAC address of your Residential Gateway.
+8. In the webConfigurator, configure the  WAN interface (`ngeth0`) to DHCP using the MAC address of your Residential Gateway.

 If everything is setup correctly, netgraph should be bridging EAP traffic between the ONT and RG, tagging the WAN traffic with VLAN0, and your WAN interface configured with an IPv4 address via DHCP.